 The third pillar of Sheboygan Leadership Academy comes from virtues education, and that is service learning.
 As the various virtues are taught and lived in the school, students naturally become service directed.
 Authentic service learning grows out of the curriculum – it’s not an addition to it.
 Through curriculum-based service learning, students are guided to work together to use the knowledge they have acquired to help meet real life needs in the community and beyond.

 The final pillar is academic achievement.
 All students at Sheboygan Leadership Academy are expected to put their best efforts into everything they do.
-All curriculum areas are standards based and specials classes are integrated throughout both the elementary and middle school levels.
+All curriculum areas are standards based and special classes are integrated throughout both the elementary and middle school levels.
 Technology is an integral part of instruction with one-to-one devices starting in first grade and continuing through eighth grade.
 Every classroom utilizes interactive touch boards throughout daily lessons.
 Computers are used throughout the day to enhance curriculum concepts and, at the same time, develop 21st century skills.

 Sheboygan Leadership Academy strives to provide a healthy, positive environment where students are prepared to be successful in their future educational endeavors and valued, contributing members of society.
 In addition to academic life, extracurricular activities, such as Youth Leadership Council and band, are offered.